 Even a tiny fly can throw you off balance.
 If you ride alone, it may not be such a big deal.
 But in a group ride, you can endanger others, especially if you get off your line.

-You will also appreciate cycling sunglasses when riding in mud, in forests, or under crosswinds.
-Just make sure you pick the correct size.
+You will also appreciate cycling sunglasses when riding in mud, in forests, or in crosswinds.
+Just make sure you choose the right size.
 I explain how to do that in the section below.

 3. You Will Look Like a Pro

 When I was a kid, the thing I liked about professional cyclists was their sunglasses.
 They looked so cool.
-And quite frankly, cycling sunglasses are a perfect accessory that underlines your style.
+And quite frankly, cycling sunglasses are a perfect accessory that accentuates your style.

-Make sure you match the sunglasses with your bike helmet and jersey, and you will be one step closer to the ‘pro look.’
+Make sure you match the sunglasses to your bike helmet and jersey, and you will be one step closer to the ‘pro look.’

-PRO TIP: Always put your cycling sunglasses over your cycling helmet straps.
-It looks better, and it is easier to take the sunglasses off.
+PRO TIP: Always wear your cycling sunglasses over your helmet straps.
+It looks better and it’s easier to take them off.

 Cycling Sunglasses FAQ